Andrea/andrea.github.io/_posts/2014-12-12-FSharp_and_games_in_celebration_times.markdown

 Thanks to Sergey and the F# community for this cool [FsAdvent](https://sergeytihon.wordpress.com/2014/11/24/f-advent-calendar-in-english-2014/).

-Also thanks to everyone for a truly amazing year.
-This seems completely unsiutable but you are here already
+Also thanks to everyone (yes you, you rock!) for a truly amazing year.

+The gif below seems completely unsuitable but you are here already :)

 <img src="http://www.gifbin.com/bin/052011/1305562847_skiing-ostrich.gif">